hamburg-catholics/hamburg-catholics.github.io/covid.md

 * The &quot;3G&quot; proofs are checked at the main entrance by our door managers.
 * In addition to the documents/proofs to be shown (electronic or printed), please also have a photo ID ready, in case the door managers do not know you.
 * Checks will take place upon entry only.
-* Wearing a FFP2 mask (for liturgical servers/ministers) or medical mask for the rest is mandatory when entering the church.
+* Wearing a FFP2 mask is mandatory when entering the church.
-* The distances (1.5- 2m) is to be observed.
-Congregational singing is severely restricted.

 You can read more about the [coronavirus guidelines](https://www.erzbistum-hamburg.de/Themenbereich-Corona_Coronavirus-Erzbistum-Hamburg) issued by the Archdiocese of Hamburg here.